Avaiga/taipy/INSTALLATION.md

 ```

 This creates the directory `src/taipy/gui/webapp` in the root directory of the repository
-where the frontend code for Taipy GUI is split into a set of JavaScript bundles.
+where the front-end code for Taipy GUI is split into a set of JavaScript bundles.

 ### Debugging the JavaScript bundle

-If you plan to modify the frontend code and need to debug the TypeScript
+If you plan to modify the front-end code and need to debug the TypeScript
 code, you must use the following:
 ```
 $ npm run build:dev